venn177/reddit-subTracker/README.md

-Pretty self-explanatory program.
-It tracks the amount of subscribers and 'users here now' on a given subreddit at a given interval.
+Modified version of the main tracker.
+This one only tracks 'users here now' and thus doesn't require praw or any other outside plugins.

 Output looks like this: